joshtronic/pickles/README.md

-# PHP Interface Collection of Killer Libraries to Enhance Stuff
+# PICKLES

 [![Build Status](https://travis-ci.org/joshtronic/pickles.png?branch=master)](https://travis-ci.org/joshtronic/pickles)
 [![Coverage Status](https://coveralls.io/repos/joshtronic/pickles/badge.png)](https://coveralls.io/r/joshtronic/pickles)
 [![Dependency Status](https://www.versioneye.com/user/projects/52d1bc1eec13751bde00002a/badge.png)](https://www.versioneye.com/user/projects/52d1bc1eec13751bde00002a)

-## What is PICKLES?

-PICKLES is an open source framework for the rapid development of web applications.
+PICKLES (PHP Interface Collection of Killer Libraries to Enhance Stuff) is an open source framework for rapid PHP development.
+PICKLES aims to be an “API First” system for building APIs as well as AJAX/AJAJ-centric web applications.

-## Okay, but why?

-I could have went with any number of existing frameworks, but I opted to build my own because I like to code.
-I’ve built quite a few sites from the ground up over the years, and I wanted to roll that experience into a single system that I could not only use for my sites, but share with the world.

-## Wait, what, it’s not MVC?

-PICKLES is in fact not a true MVC system and won’t be masquerading around as one (yeah, I know, I borrowed some naming conventions).
-PICKLES does have a main controller that handles incoming page views.
-The controller loads a module that contains all of the business logic (optionally interacting with data models) and then execution is passed off to the display layer.
-The display layer gives the user what they asked for (even if they didn’t say please).
-This is how web pages work, and there has never been a reason for me to force PICKLES into the MVC box just for the hell of it.

 ## Requirements

 ### Required Software

-* Web server of your choice (nginx is highly recommended)
+* Web server of your choice (nginx is highly recommended but Apache with `mod_rewrite` will suffice)
 * PHP 5.4+

-Please note that strides are being made to be compatible with bleeding edge technologies.
-PICKLES is currently developed against PHP 5.5 and does not pass build tests against prior versions.
-This effort will be with somewhat of a reckless abandon towards backwards compatibility to keep up with deprecations within PHP.

-To help anyone that is “stuck” using PHP 5.3.x, the version distributed with Ubuntu 12.04 LTS, you can still use the 5.3 compatible branch [available here](https://github.com/joshtronic/pickles/archive/php53-compatible.zip) instead.
-This branch is a fork of the master branch just before we started to these efforts and is considered very stable.
-The branch will remain available for the foreseeable future but will be indefinitely frozen unless pull requests are submitted.

-As developers we make demands that our end users use modern day browsers while we’re just as guilty by running older server software, typically under the guise that it’s “stable”.
-I feel that we should be holding ourselves to the same standards when it comes to our server stacks.
-Stability is great, but at a certain point you’re sacrificing your own technology advancements as a developer as well as turning a blind eye to optimizations that can benefit your users.
+Please note that PICKLES development is focused on the most recent stable version of PHP (currently 5.5) but will maintain backwards compatibility with the previous stable version.
+It may not be immediate, but when PHP 5.6 is released compatibility for PHP 5.4 will be dropped in favor of modern niceties.

+For anyone stuck using PHP 5.3 is welcome to use [PICKLES v13.12.x](https://github.com/joshtronic/pickles/tree/v13.12.x) which at this time is still receiving bug fixes but will not be seeing any new development by myself.
+Pull requests are welcome.

+My rant about outdated server stacks can be found [on my blog](http://joshtronic.com/2014/01/13/your-stack-is-outdated/#.UuVzI3n0A18).

 ### Optional Software

-* MySQL with PDO and PDO_MYSQL drivers
+* MySQL server with the `PDO_MYSQL` driver
-* PostgreSQL with PDO and PDO_PGSQL drivers
+* PostgreSQL server with the `PDO_PGSQL` driver
-* SQLite 3 with PDO and PDO_SQLITE drivers
+* SQLite 3 with the `PDO_SQLITE` driver
-* Memcached with the Memcache module
+* Memcached server with the `Memcache` module
-* composer if you want to compile LESS, SCSS or JS also necessary if you want to run the unit tests
+* `composer` if you want to compile LESS, SCSS or JS also necessary if you want to use AYAH integration or run the test suite
 * [ext/test_helpers](https://github.com/php-test-helpers/php-test-helpers) if you want to be able to run the test suite

 ## Installation

 Installation is quite simple as there is no installer to run, and all server configuration options can be set in your index.php for your site.

-1. [Download the PICKLES source code](https://github.com/joshtronic/pickles/archive/master.zip) (or clone the repository)
+1. [Download the PICKLES source](https://github.com/joshtronic/pickles/archive/master.zip) (or clone the repository)
 2. Place the code anywhere you’d like (that’s at least 2 directories up from the root of your website).
-I recommend using `/usr/share/pickles`
+I recommend using `/usr/share/pickles[-vVERSION]`
-3. A starter site can be obtained from http://github.com/joshtronic/pickles-starter.
-It has everything you need to get a site up and running.
-4. At this point you should have a very rudimentary site up and running.
-5. Run `composer update`
+3. Run `composer update`
+4. A site already built in PICKLES can be found [here](https://github.com/gravityblvd/tools.gravityblvd.com)

+## TODO

+* Bring the project's Wiki up to date
+* Build an actual boilerplate site that would be included in this project

+## Thanks

+Special thanks goes out to @deanproxy for helping to name this project and @geoffoliver for being a long time user and contributor of this project.